carpentries/docs.carpentries.org/source/community/community_session_host.rst

 Hosting a community discussion is a great way to meet more people in The Carpentries community, learn more about the organization, share your knowledge, and learn from others' experiences.

-Community discussions are also an important part of our [Instructor Training Certification Process](https://carpentries.github.io/instructor-training/checkout/), also known as "Checkout."
+Community discussions are also an important part of our <a href="https://carpentries.github.io/instructor-training/checkout/">Instructor Training Certification Process</a>., also known as "Checkout."
 As a Community Discussion Host, you will welcome new InsFtructors to our global community and introduce them to community discussions as a resource for ongoing support and advice as they develop their teaching skills.